emotion-js/emotion/docs/install.md

 > Note:

 > If you're using Create React App, you can't add custom babel plugins so you can skip this section.

+# IF YOU'RE LOOKING AT THIS NOW, YOU SHOULD USE @emotion/babel-plugin-core BUT IT WILL PROBABLY BE babel-plugin-emotion IN THE FUTURE

 Emotion has an optional [Babel](https://babeljs.io/) plugin that optimizes styles by compressing and hoisting them and creates a better developer experience with source maps and labels.